The Daily Planner

 You will do your daily planning in two independent steps:

 1 During your weekly planning.
 As you do your weekly plan, you will fill up your days with the things you anticipate will happen during the week.
-You design your days according to your Ideal Day template, mixed with the events that are already in your calendar.
-Remember that here you no longer have only your personal schedule, but also your family’s calendar and your work calendar.
+You design your days according to your Ideal Day template, mixed with the events already in your calendar.
+Remember that you have your personal schedule, family calendar, and work calendar mixed together.
 You plan your week and, thus, your days around those existing items.

-As you progress through the week, keep an eye on the different tasks that have been pushed forward or postponed.
+As you progress through the week, keep an eye on the different tasks you have pushed forward or postponed.
 If you weren’t able to accomplish something on Monday, can you do it on Tuesday?
-Basically, your daily plan will include all the information you have up to date, so that your plan for the next day is as relevant as it can be.
+Basically, your daily plan will include all the information you have up to date so that your plan for the next day is as relevant as it can be.